How do I create a habit that lasts?

 What kind of imprint would that have on them?

 Don’t buy into the lie that you don’t have time for something.
-You just need to re-strategize to create better habits.
+You just need to re-strategize to understand how to build a habit.
 Again, in the areas you’ve mastered, you don’t experience inner conflict.
 That’s one of the signs of true mastery.
 So, what if you find yourself experiencing that inner conflict in connection to your goal?
 First, identify it.
 Then, squash it.
 Get aligned and you’ll find that there’s nothing more holding you back.

 Is it time to create the habits that will make your life better?